liquidinvestigations/node/docs/Sentry.md

 proxy-to-subdomain = http://10.66.60.1:9000
 ```

+## 4. Project Rate Limits

+In each of the above Sentry projects, click "Configure" on the DSN.
+Set a Rate Limit of 15 events per minute.

+## 5. Liquid Investigations Deployment

 Finally, in `/opt/node` re-run `./liquid deploy` to use the new Sentry configuration.

 Your events should appear shortly in the UI.